File IQ Installation for AWS EC2

 4. Click Edit Volumes.
 The Edit Volume Remote Access Settings dialog box appears.

-5. Set the Enabled toggle to On.
+5. Ensure that the Enabled toggle is set to On.

 6. For Remote Access Permissions, select Custom.